ast0414/semit/docs/index.md

 # Experiments
 We conducted various experiments to answer the following questions:
-* Is our translator model able to translate images to the target domain?
+* Is our translator model able to translate images to the source domain?
-* Are the translated images can be classified correctly by the target domain classifier model?
+* Are the translated images can be classified correctly by the source domain classifier model?
 * Is the shared latent space actually meaningful?

 All experiments are done with Python 3.7 with several packages including PyTorch and TensorFlow.
 All source codes are available at [our project GitHub repository](https://github.com/ast0414/semit).